soliiteng/CRUD-php/README.md

-simple CRUD php
+simple login php
 --------------------------------

-create - read - update - delete
+this is Laravel on apache server and sqlite

 --------------------------------